On Memorial Day, honor those who gave all, thank the families who suffer loss - The Katy News

 Austin, TX – In observance of Memorial Day, the Texas Veterans Commission (TVC) shares the below message from TVC Chairwoman and U.S. Navy Veteran Laura Koerner.
 TVC expresses its heartfelt gratitude and sympathy for the survivors of service members and veterans and is here to assist them in claiming the benefits they’ve earned.

-Note to media: Feel free to run the full message below as a letter or use parts of it for inclusion in local Memorial Day stories.
+Note to media: Feel free to run the full message or use parts of it for inclusion in Memorial Day stories.
+Message copy is below.
 Additionally, we are providing this video of TVC Chairwoman Koerner giving her Memorial Day Message: https://www.youtube.com/watch?v=Y0UFAY9TV7M

 “On this Memorial Day, the Texas Veterans Commission pays solemn tribute to the heroes who made the ultimate sacrifice in service to our nation.
 Their courage, selflessness, and steadfast dedication have shaped the freedoms we cherish, leaving a legacy that echoes through history.